WhackJobInt/postal3scriptdocs/docs/targetingfuncs/targetfunctions.md

 Sets item in NPC's hand as target object

+!!! tip "🪽 Postal 3 Angel-only feature"
+	- Works with Players
+	- Can be used to get the active weapon

 <h2>Syntax</h2>
 <p><code class="language-js">TargetItem 1</code> -- Sets item in NPC's hand as target object</p>